 "When these things begin to take place, stand up and lift up your heads, because your redemption is drawing near."
 (Luke 21:28) The recent destruction of the World Trade Center, Pentagon, and related events cast a shadow over the daily decisions that people make.

-While the terrorist acts resulted in the deaths of just .0001 percent of the worlds population, the majority of the worlds citizens has been affected in some way by these evil acts.
+While the terrorist acts resulted in the deaths of just .0001 percent of the world’s population, the majority of the world’s citizens have been affected in some way by these evil acts.
 An even smaller number of people have contracted anthrax, but the results of these deaths have had a psychological effect on other people that far exceeds the direct impact of the attacks themselves.
 In this respect, the terrorists have already achieved their goals.

 They are either unwilling or incapable of mounting a direct assault on their enemies, so they attack areas where they believe their enemy is weak or that will cause the most fear.

 Their successful strategy is to create uncertainty in the four "W’'s.":